 Tips on the 6 trickiest FAFSA questions

 The FAFSA is a quintessential government form, meaning it isn’t always as easy to understand as it should be.
-And with over 100 questions to navigate, far too many families make mistakes that are unnecessarily costing them money.
+Far too many families make mistakes that are unnecessarily costing them money.

 The answer should be the last level of school the parent completed.
 If either parent attended but did not graduate from college, then choose “high school.”
 There are some extra scholarship programs for people whose parents never finished college.